voioo/iac-pulumi-seminar/pages/section-3.md

 <!--
 # Speaker Notes

-Core building blocks:
+Setup:
+- Building blocks of Pulumi
+- Each serves specific purpose
+- Work together naturally

+Key Points:
 - Projects organize code
-- Resources represent infrastructure
+- Resources are cloud components
-- Stacks manage environments
+- Stacks separate environments
 - State tracks everything

-Key points:
-- Each concept builds on others
-- Clear separation of concerns
+Questions/Engagement:
-- Familiar to developers
+- "Similar to your project structure?"
+- "Which concept is new?"

+Next:
+- See these in practice
 -->

 ---